-- > Your lawfully married spouse (same or opposite sex), or your common-law spouse if you live in a U.S. state that recognizes common-law marriages, or your civil union partner, if you live in a U.S. state that recognizes such partnerships.
-If you are legally separated, divorced or ended your partnership, your spouse/civil union partner/domestic partner is not an eligible dependent unless mandated by state law; at any time you cannot cover more than one person as a spouse/civil union partner or a domestic partner; - Note: Because civil union partnerships are recognized by certain states and generally provide the same protection as marriage, civil union partnerships are not subject to the domestic partnership certification process.
-However, under U.S. federal law, civil union partnerships are subject to the same tax treatment as domestic partnerships. - > Your partner; - > Your partner's eligible dependents; - > Your children under the age of 26 (as of December 31 of the plan year that precedes the year in which the coverage applies) who are: - Your biological children;
+- > Your lawfully married spouse (regardless of gender), or common-law spouse if you live in a U.S. state that recognizes common-law marriages, or your civil union partner/domestic partner ("hereafter referred to as "partner"), if you live in a U.S. state that recognizes such partnerships.
+If you are legally separated, divorced or ended your partnership, your spouse/partner is not an eligible dependent unless mandated by state law; at any time you cannot cover more than one person as a spouse/ partner; - Note: Because civil union partnerships registered domestic partnerships are recognized by certain states and generally provide the same protection as marriage, civil union partnerships and registered domestic partnerships are not subject to the domestic partnership certification process, which is required if your partnership is not registered.
+However, under U.S. federal law, all partnerships are subject to the same tax treatment. - When you add a spouse/partner or new dependent to your coverage, you will be required to submit proof of eligibility for the coverage (for example, a marriage license, partnership registration, certification of domestic partnership (satisfying the requirements set forth later in this document) or birth certificate).
+Note that domestic partners and spouses are offered all the same benefits and treated the same in all ways. - Your partner;

+- > Your partner's eligible dependents;

+- > Your children under the age of 26 (as of December 31 of the plan year that precedes the year in which the coverage applies) who are:

+- Your biological children;

-- Your legally adopted children (for purposes of coverage under the plans, adopted children will be considered eligible dependents when they are lawfully placed in your home for adoption or when the adoption becomes final, whichever occurs first); - Your stepchildren; and - Any other child for whom you are the legal guardian in accordance with the laws of the state in which you reside.
+- Your legally adopted children (for purposes of coverage under the plans, adopted children will be considered eligible dependents when they are lawfully placed in your home for adoption or when the adoption becomes final, whichever occurs first);

+- Your stepchildren; and

+- Any other child for whom you are the legal guardian in accordance with the laws of the state in which you

+reside.